Frequently asked questions

 While we encourage a donation to help keep the festival free, there is no entry fee required either day of the festival!
 Donations can be made at the gates or online.

-Service Animals are enthusiastically welcome!
+PETS ARE NOT ALLOWED AT SLC PRIDE Service Animals are enthusiastically welcome!
 All others should be left at home.
 Because festivals are stressful on all bodies (humans and dogs), we encourage you to make healthy choices for both you and your Service Animal.
 Let’s keep you and your animal partner safe by having a bowl for their water and please give them as many breaks as they need from the heat and the crowds.
 To make the festival fully accessible to everyone, green space may be at a minimum, which means the ground will be hot.
 We ask that you please keep an eye on their paws.

 Your security is our highest priority!
 We will do all in our power to ensure you can celebrate queer joy safely and without worry!
-What you can expect: 1) We have hired Kane Security to implement security measures throughout the festival grounds
+What you can expect: 1) We have hired KOA to implement security measures throughout the festival grounds.
+KOA Protective Services is a licensed and insured local security firm based in the Salt Lake City area that provides unarmed and armed officers, executive protection, and event/concert security.Â

 2) There will be bag checks at the gates, no weapons of any kind will be allowed at the festival 3) The VolunQueer staff have received training and have a clear understanding of security and emergency protocols 4) Vigilant VolunQueers throughout the festival